yasht93/frontend-nanodegree-mobile-portfolio/README.md

 1. index.html:
     - inlined style.css with the html itself
     - added media="print" for print.css file
+    - Compressed and resized mobilewebdev.jpg from 186KB to 46.5KB using http://compressimage.toolur.com/
+    - Compressed and resized cam_be_like.jpg from 261KB to 64.4KB using http://compressimage.toolur.com/
 2. pizza.html:
-    - Compressed and resized pizzeria image using http://compressimage.toolur.com/
+    - Compressed and resized pizzeria from 2.1MB to 40.8KB using http://compressimage.toolur.com/